 He has referred, for example, to Harvard Professor Steve Walt—coauthor of The Israel Lobby, a controversial 2011 book arguing that right-wing "pro-Israel" advocates had exercised a deleterious influence on U.S. foreign policy—as a "grubby Jew-baiter," a charge Philip Weiss said was "preposterous and outrageous" and was offered with "no evidence whatsoever."
 Goldberg has also taken aim at anti-Zionist progressives, attributing their critiques of Israel to what he calls "Apartheid Substitution Effect," or "the desire of some well-meaning leftists to experience again the excitement of the anti-South Africa divestment movement of the 1980s."

 In 2010 comments to the neoconservative writer and Hudson Institute fellow Lee Smith, Goldberg called Walt "a throwback to the 1930s.
-In the '30s," he said, "the isolationists rode the Jews as a hobby horse.
+In the '30s," he purported, "the isolationists rode the Jews as a hobby horse.
 They tried very hard to marginalize American citizens of the Jewish faith by questioning their loyalty.
 These guys don't even understand what ancient terror they're tapping into.
 What's original, what makes this period alarming, is that The Washington Post Company would give a Jew-baiter a platform."

 Some of Goldberg's critics argued that by accusing his rivals of anti-Semitism, Goldberg was attempting to insulate himself from charges that he was too close to Israel to write objectively about U.S. policy in the Middle East.